-"A brilliant focus on connecting young people and employers to unlock potential and provide access to invaluable talent."
+A brilliant focus on connecting young people and employers to unlock potential and provide access to invaluable talent.
 Mary Macleod, former CEO BITC

-"Super emotional watching this!
-The Foundation kickstarted my career when I was coming out of school and I can see myself and my peers in this video too."
+Super emotional watching this!
+The Foundation kickstarted my career when I was coming out of school and I can see myself and my peers in this video too.

 Milly Allwood-Rose, EY Foundation alumni

 Spotlight stories

 My journey from school into my current role, as a Cyber Apprentice within Technology Consulting for EY, started back in Year 12 when I heard about the EY Foundation Smart Futures Programme.
 [It] really gave me a solid insight into the corporate world, which helped me tackle all the challenges that came with starting my career...
 Being around professionals who were passionate about their work really inspired me.
 I learned how to engage in conversations, ask the right questions, and present myself in a way that reflects my professionalism.
 All of these experiences made me feel more prepared and excited to step into my role as an apprentice.
 Being able to give back by hosting and mentoring students has been an absolute pleasure.
-Being part of the EY Foundation Central Team in Cyber and being able to host EY Foundation's programmes has given me a chance to help the next generation of students get excited about EY, and more specifically, what it's like to be a Cyber Apprentice...
-It's rewarding for me to make a difference in their journey, just like the EY Foundation did for me.
+Being part of the EY Foundation Central Team in Cyber and being able to host EY Foundation's programmes has given me the chance to help the next generation of students get a real insight into EY, and more specifically, what it's like to be a Cyber Apprentice...
+It's rewarding to know that I can make a difference in their journey, just like the EY Foundation did for me.
+Kirat Singh EY Foundation Programme Alumni and EY Apprentice Read Kirat's full blog here.